Roshanak Rahimian, PharmD, MSc, PhD

 Dr. Rahimian's passion for teaching is evident in everything she does.
 What she loves about teaching at Pacific is the student-body and the outstanding environment for active learning.
 It is her goal to ensure that students learn fundamental skills in her class and laboratory.
 Her areas of expertise are cardiovascular and endocrine physiology, pathophysiology and pharmacology.

+She is a member of the American Society for Pharmacology and Experimental Therapeutics (ASPET), American Physiological Society (APS) and APS Sex and Gender Interest Group.
+She has served as a reviewer for the American Heart Association.
 Her objective as a faculty member and scholar is to fully support the students while they work to achieve their goals.
 She serves as the Faculty Advisor for the Alpha Xi chapter of Lambda Kappa Sigma.
-The individual who has influenced her most in her career is her mother.
+The individual who influenced her most in her career was her late mother.

 PCSP 235 - Current topics in Pharmacology and Toxicology